 There are three steps that may need to be taken to resolve aluminum wiring problems.

 - The first step is to contact a certified, professional electrical company, and have them inspect your home’s wiring, outlets, switches, and electrical panel.

 - Next, it may be necessary to have the electricians replace existing outlets and switches with Underwriters Laboratories approved units for use with aluminum wiring.

-- And finally, it may be necessary to replace the aluminum wiring with copper wiring throughout your entire home.
-Replacement may be required to meet local electrical code standards or to meet insurance company requirements.
+- And finally, it may be necessary to replace the aluminum wiring in your home with copper wiring throughout.
+Replacement wiring may be required to meet local electrical code standards or to meet insurance company requirements.

 About Premium Electric

 Located in Abbotsford, British Columbia, Premium Electric’s professional electricians are certified and have a combined 30+ years of electrical experience.
 We service the Fraser Valley and the Greater Vancouver Regional District so give us a call when you need an electrician in Surrey, Langley, Aldergrove, Maple Ridge, Abbotsford, Mission, or Chilliwack.

 We also provide a warranty and guarantee of safety and quality for all electrical work performed.
 Always hire a qualified, certified electrician for any electrical installations or repairs for your business or your home.
 A regular safety electrical inspection will ensure that your electrical systems are properly maintained and serviced.

-If you are experiencing aluminum wiring problems, call 604-308-6195 or send us an email to speak with our certified, professional electricians and with any questions or concerns you may have about aluminum wiring in BC.
+If you are experiencing aluminum wiring problems, call 604-308-6195 or send us an email to speak with our certified, professional electricians.
+We’d be happy to answer any questions or concerns you may have about aluminum wiring in BC.

 We also offer 24-hour emergency electrical services.